Coxwell Entrance Closure

 Virtual Care: Privacy

-OTN and Zoom for Healthcare are both secure and private (encrypted).
+Teams and OTN are both secure and private (encrypted).

-Personal health information discussed during the virtual visit is not stored or kept in any way by OTN or Zoom for Healthcare.
+Personal health information discussed during the virtual visit is not stored or kept in any way by Teams or OTN.

 Click here to learn more about preparing for your video appointment with OTN.